 In 2011 I studied under the wonderful mentorship of Ann Barker Harman whom is one of the few top artisan distillers of hydrosols and essential oils using handmade copper Alembic stills in the United States.
 In 2013 American Wilderness Botanicals purchased two beautiful Copper Alembic stills, which we use on a regular basis throughout the harvest season from May through October.

-American Wilderness Botanicals, LLC has some of the purest and most potent hydrosols and essential oils in the business.
-Virtually all of our hydrosols and essential oils are wild harvested (wildcrafted) in Wyoming and the vast majority are harvest in Jackson Hole.
-I regularly have random samples of hydrosols tested at the Sagescript Institute in Longmont, Colorado.
-We make sure our customers are satisfied in knowing that they are getting pure hydrosols that microbe and fungus free.
+American Wilderness Botanicals also has some of the purest and most potent hydrosols and essential oils in the business.
+Virtually all of our hydrosols and essential oils are produced from wild harvested (wildcrafted) botanicals in Wyoming and the vast majority are harvested in Jackson Hole.
+Random samples of our hydrosols are tested at the Sagescript Institute in Longmont, Colorado.
+We make sure our customers are satisfied in knowing that they are getting pure hydrosols that are microbe and fungus free.
 This is why we ask that our customers do not open the atomizers (sprayers) that are screwed onto the bottles as this can introduce microbes and fungus to the botanical waters in the bottle.
-We use pure grain alcohol to sterilize the containers, atomizers and virtually all containers and passageways that the hydrosol touches in the still during the distillation process and the glass funnel and into the gallon bottles where the hydrosols are stored.
+We use pure grain alcohol to sterilize the containers, atomizers and virtually all containers and passageways that the hydrosol touches in the copper alembic still during the distillation process and the glass funnel and into the gallon bottles where the hydrosols are stored.
 Our essential oils and hydrosols are unadulterated without any chemical preservatives or additives.
 No exceptions and no compromises.